Mustang — Ages 9-10

 - Clinics—PBSF offers clinics run by professional coaches, focusing on essential Mustang skills, such as pitching, catching, and hitting.
 These are optional, but are highly recommended.

-Playing Time and Position Rotation—Coaches have a goal to find all players ample opportunities throughout the season to play both infield and outfield positions, provided that the coaches determine that the player can safely field and reasonably execute what the positions call for.
-No player shall sit out 1 defensive inning more than any other player on the team.
+Playing Time and Position Rotation—Coaches have a goal to find all players opportunities throughout the season to play both infield and outfield positions, provided that the coaches determine that the player can safely field and reasonably execute what the positions call for.
+No player shall sit out 2 defensive innings more than any other player on the team.